almibe/ligature-rs/README.md

 If for some reason you need any of these characters in your identifier it is suggested that you use standard URL encoding.

 Identifiers can be something that is meaningful like an IRI/URL, an id from an existing system, a name, or it can be an incrementing id via the `new-identifier` function.
-Below is an example statement using identifiers in Clojure format.
+Below is an example statement using identifiers in Kotlin format.

 `["Emily" "loves" "cats" "_"]`